odinuv/web/articles/database-tech/index.md

 From the "middle guys" MySQL and PostgreSQL are very popular systems.
 MySQL is notable for its easy setup and great performance for writing data and simple select queries.
-MariaDB is true open source replacement for MySQL.
+MariaDB is a true open source replacement for MySQL.
 It is almost 100% compatible with it and it is [even developed by the same people](https://mariadb.org/about/).
-PostgreSQL has a different approach, apart from being a database system it is also a framework for creating database systems, which means that many other databases are build upon its core
+PostgreSQL has a different approach, apart from being a database system it is also a framework for creating database systems, which means that many other databases are built upon its core
 (e.g. [HP Vertica](http://www8.hp.com/us/en/software-solutions/advanced-sql-big-data-analytics/),
 [Redshift](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)).
 PostgreSQL also has very advanced extensions for [geographical databases](http://www.postgis.net/)